0x43434343/bruce30262.github.io/_posts/2018-10-01-flare-on-challenge-2018-write-up.md

 The board is 30x30, and there're 897 mines in the board.
 We'll have to reveal all three None-Mine squares to win the game.

-I decompile the binary with [dnSpy](https://github.com/0xd4d/dnSpy) and started inspecting the program logic.
+I decompiled the binary with [dnSpy](https://github.com/0xd4d/dnSpy) and started inspecting the program logic.
 Later I've found an interesting function:

 ```c#
 this.RevealedCells.Add(row * MainForm.VALLOC_NODE_LIMIT + column);